duckdb/duckdb-web/docs/sql/query_syntax/with.md

 ## CTE Materialization

 DuckDB can employ CTE materialization, i.e., inlining CTEs into the main query.
-This is perforemd using heuristics: if the CTE performs a grouped aggregation and is queried more than once, it is materialized.
+This is performed using heuristics: if the CTE performs a grouped aggregation and is queried more than once, it is materialized.
 Materialization can be explicitly activated by defining the CTE using `AS MATERIALIZED` and disabled by using `AS NOT MATERIALIZED`.

 Take the following query for example, which invokes the same CTE three times: